As respite from all of the Covid-19 – here’s an update from one of our favorite partner farmer couples:

 The Gervais built a semi-automated European-style chicken coup that nests the birds in the center of the building.
 Each morning at 5, Hugo wakes up and feeds the chickens, checks on them, and collects eggs.
 The eggs roll out onto a center electrical belt.
 Hugo turns the belt on, and the eggs slowly come to him and then get cleaned and put into trays.
 The coup has big wide doors that open up onto pasture, where the chickens can eat, exercise, and explore. “ I’ve got probably eight acres and just separate it in five slices with the poultry netting and then just manage it that way.”

 This spring, Amanda and Hugo are busy getting the farm ready for the growing season.
 Their seeds have been started.
 The barn is painted and clean, ready for the new flock that’s arriving in April.
 Hugo is putting the finishing touches on a new egg washing room.
+Amanda, whose creative endeavors include handmade jewelry and floral arrangements, is preparing her spring line.
 It’s a hopeful time around the farm.
 As the Gervais prepare for their big selling season, Hugo reflects on the relationships he has with the CSAs members, farmer’s market customers, and Walden members, like you.

 “[Working with Walden] gives us more breathing room in terms of our budget, and it gives us some good exposure,” Hugo said.
 “We’re really, really glad that it worked out this way.
 I’m really looking forward to growing that relationship.”